samprager/E312IMUTest/README.md

 cd RTIMULib/Linux
 mkdir build
 cd build
-cmake -Wno-dev -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchains/oe-sdk_cross.cmake -DCMAKE_INSTALL_PREFIX=/usr ../
+cmake -Wno-dev -DCMAKE_TOOLCHAIN_FILE=../../uhd/host/cmake/Toolchains/oe-sdk_cross.cmake -DCMAKE_INSTALL_PREFIX=/usr ../
 make -j4
 make -j4 install DESTDIR=~/prefix
 ```
+Note that you must provide a path to the appropriate cmake Toolchain provided by uhd.

 Now simply copy the compiled library files from the SDK to the E312.
 The easiest way is to mount the SDK prefix on the embedded device using sshfs:
 ```
 $ ssh root@e3xx # After this, we're logged onto the embedded device
 $ pwd # Check where we are